 “Wausau was an old paper mill community,” said Ruff.
 “A lot of industrial jobs faded away, and the community was like, ‘How do we create a place where people want to live and raise a family?’
 The discussion became about quality of life.”

 Biking has put Wausau on the map for young residents, like Ruff, who is 29.
 (The city’s second-place standing on the People for Bikes list has also given them a bit of publicity, said Ruff.)
 A city with 39,000 residents—more live in the greater metropolitan area—Wausau is built on a grid and it’s flat.
 More than 600 custom-made signs direct cyclists across a 105-mile network of routes spread across this metro region in north-central Wisconsin.
 The infrastructure—from bike lanes to pedestrian- and bike-only tunnels and overpasses—makes people feel safe on their bikes, said Ruff.
-Last year, the Wausau parks department opened a mountain bike park right in town, kitty-corner from the local middle school and high school.
+In 2017, the Wausau parks department opened a mountain bike park right in town, kitty-corner from the local middle school and high school.
 Even in the middle of Wisconsin’s bitter winters, residents ride fat bikes on groomed trails.

 “One of the cool things about Wausau is there is so much momentum for all types of biking,” said Ruff.
 “To me, it’s one of those things—if you build it, they will come.
 If you start building and creating places for people to be active, they’re going to do it.
 Any time a city puts in a bike lane or a multiuse path, you’re creating an opportunity for people to be active.”